ajosedev/knowledge/notes/Ideas.md

 - reducer better as it's safe/doesn't cause rerenders? (link to relevant zettel)

 - any consumers re-render on context value change
+	-  is this true regardless of having a provider component that houses the state?
 - best to create contexts with the smallest amount of data possible?
 - RFC to only re-render if the value used by the consumer changes?

+- how does creating a provider component help?

 See what Epic React has here